priyamkalra0/Ally/README.md

 ## Notes
-### 1. Powershell is not supported by default
+### 1. Not tested on powershell
-Right now this only works with command prompt, there is probably a way to make it work with powershell, but I do not use it often enough to do it myself.
+I have not extensively tested ally on powershell.
+On my current machine, it does seem to work fine, but it may vary with different configurations. tldr; ally is not meant to be used with powershell and it may or may not work.

 ### 2. Forwarding parameters to aliases
 By default, all parameters given when calling aliases are forwaded to `<value>`.
-To disable parameter forwarding for a particular alias, append `%! ` at the end of `<value>` when defining the alias.
+To disable parameter forwarding for a particular alias, append `%!` at the end of `<value>` when defining the alias.

 ### 3. Delayed expansion of enviroment variables
 Additionally, you may use a preceding `!` to escape enviroment variables in aliases.